validus00/mmo-expo/README.md

 ### Navigating Event
 - Everyone spawns in the **Main Hall**
-- There are 4 halls for booths placed in relative locations of the main hall
+- There are 4 halls for student booths placed in relative locations of the main hall
-  - Booths Hall North
+  - Booth Hall North
-  - Booths Hall West
+  - Booth Hall West
-  - Booths Hall East
+  - Booth Hall East
-  - Booths Hall South
+  - Booth Hall South
 - There is a labeled portal to teleport to each booth hall
 - Each booth hall has a portal to teleport the user back to the main hall
 - To use a portal and to teleport to a booth hall or main hall, walk up to the portal to trigger the teleporting event